AntKov/lab-2/README.md

 # lab-2
 Repository for lab#2.
 Option #5.
-Days left  till  Saturday
+"Countdown.
+When the user enters the application's home page, the application shows how many days are left until the next Saturday."